 When hosted by another application, Unity doesn’t control the runtime lifecycle, so it might not work in all scenarios.
 Known limitations include:

-Application.Unload), it retains some amount of memory (between 80–180Mb) to be able to instantly switch back and run again in the same process.
-The amount of memory that is not released largely depends on the device’s graphics resolution.
+Application.Unload), it retains some amount of memory (~100Mb or less) to be able to instantly switch back and run again in the same process.

 Application.Quit), it’s not possible to reload Unity again in the same app session.